markpp/KU-GNN/docker/README.md

-# Dockerimage for training and using Autoencoders
+# Dockerimage for training and using pytorch and dgl
-Here is a dockerimage containing the appropriate environment for training RGB and/or Point Cloud autoencoders.
-It also comes with ROS.
 It is based on a Ubuntu 18.04 distribution and cuda 10.0.

 ## Get it up and running
 ### Step 1: Clone the repo